Your Guide to Shared Ownership

 - Existing shared ownership owners

-In fact anyone can buy a shared ownership home* *All purchasers must meet affordability criteria assessments.
+In fact anyone can buy a shared ownership home* *All purchasers must meet eligibility and affordability criteria assessments.

 Key steps to owning your own home